lumyslinski/app_projects/project_python_restapi/README.md

 ### Structure:
 - **app**:
-    - api.token: it is a file with my secret token to query github api without restrictions
     - GitHubApi.py: it is a class wrapper for github api
     - MainApp.py: it is an implementation of flask server that starts rest api
     - Wsgi.py: it is a code for starting flask server from uWsgi server